brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 foo > bar (Cat) : Cat
 ```

-The LSP only defines rules about objects, so, on first sight, the function definition itself doesn't break the LSP.
+The LSP only defines rules about objects, so on first sight, the function definition itself doesn't break the LSP.
 The real question is: does this function allow for proper use of the LSP when it's called?

 ```txt